chrootlogin/silex-userprovider/README.md

 Everyone is welcome to contribute to this project.
 The only thing you need to do is opening a pull request or an issue.
 By pushing code to the repository or doing pull requests, you accept that your code will be published under the GNU LGPL.

-### Licensing

-The original library was developed by [jasongrimes](https://github.com/jasongrimes) under the BSD Clause-2 license.
-However, I wanted a transition to the LGPL v3.0, so please be aware of the fact that all codes from now on are released under the GNU LGPL v3.0.
-I try to make it as transparent as possible.
-_If you want to get sure that you only use the BSD licensed code, please use a version lower or equal 2.0.1._

 Project documentation
 ---------------------